ClaireRoberts1403/LostInTheDark/README.md

 - Testing through mobiReady https://ready.mobi/ highlight a lack of favicon and issues with CSS not rendering the background image.
 Issue due to adding a background color if image failed.
 - Responsive testing on http://responsivetesttool.com/ highlighted that the game size may actually be a little small at the mobile size.
 Also highlight an issue with the scores and level text moving and jumping.
 - From the results of responsive testing no stylesheet for tablet size devices is needed.
+- From more user testing on mobile devices in its current format the game seem best suited to computer play using a mouse to touch the arrows.
+This is somwthing that could be looked into more in the future.

 ## Deployment